wilselby/WordPressHerokuSite/wp-content/plugins/embedplus-for-wordpress/readme.txt

 After installing, you have the option of adding our [user-friendly YouTube Analytics Dashboard](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx).
 It can be a great complement to other Google Analytics plugins.
 Try it and get answers to questions like:

-* How much are your visitors actually watching the videos you post?
+* How much are your visitors actually watching the YouTube videos you post?
 * How does the view activity on your site compare to other sites like it?
-* What and when are your best and worst performers?
+* What and when are your best and worst performing YouTube videos?
 * How much do the YouTube videos you embed rely on **your** site for views?

 **Note: If you don't see the extra features on your YouTube embeds, you might have another YouTube-WordPress plugin that needs to be deactivated first.**